thehydroimpulse/nanomsg.rs/README.md

 In Rust, like C++, the usual practice is to provide a 'safe' interface to an unsafe library, where the constructor, reference getting, and destructor patterns create memory and resource safety.
 The result of a safe interface is that clients need not use unsafe{} blocks.

-Nonetheless I'm publishing this as it stands a) as a starting point; and b) to get feedback; and c) because the nanomsg.rs binding itself may be quite useful to others, as an example of how wrapping and rust-bingen work.
+Nonetheless I'm publishing this as it stands a) as a starting point; and b) to get feedback; and c) because the nanomsg.rs binding itself may be quite useful to others, as an example of how wrapping and rust-bindgen work.
 (It wasn't obvious to me at all when starting.)

 Status:
 -------